paezha/University-AI-Panel/README.md

     #> 3 regression output     20.1
     #> 4 training data         21.3

-## What do GenAIs do for the mega-corporations pushing these tools?
+## What do GenAIs do for the mega-corporations pushing them?

 So far, not money.
 But since corporations are not in the development of AI for charitable motives, at some point they will want to make money out of them.
 Who will pay?
 And how much will they need to pay?
 Or have to pay, if their skills are inexorable dependent on this one technology?

+To read:

+Sriram, Nellis, and Sriram (2023)

-## What do GenAIs to to everyone else?
+## What do GenAIs do to everyone else?

 ### Extractive